 Neisseria meningitidis, also known as meningococcus, is a germ (bacterium).
 Infection with meningococcus is uncommon but is very serious and can be life-threatening.

 If you suspect meningitis or septicaemia - get medical help immediately.

 - Meningitis is an inflammation of the lining that covers the brain and spinal cord (the meninges).
 Bacterial or viral infection is the usual cause.
 Bacterial meningitis is uncommon but serious.
 Viral meningitis is quite common but much less serious than a bacterial cause.

 - Septicaemia is an infection of the blood with bacteria.
 It is often called 'blood poisoning'.
-If bacteria multiply and release poisons (toxins) into the blood it can cause serious illness.
+If bacteria multiply and release poisons (toxins) into the blood it can cause serious illness and death.